-To promote stewardship of and public access to the Snake River Watershed in Wyoming with an emphasis on partnerships, education, and public outreach.
+The Snake River Fund’s mission is to promote stewardship of and recreational access to the Snake River watershed in Wyoming, with an emphasis on partnerships, education and public outreach.

 Our work goes far beyond the walls as we open our hearts and hands to the public through a variety of programs, events, and services.
 On campus we house One22, Jackson Cupboard, Browse 'N Buy, Bright Beginnings Preschool, and 12-step programs.

-The Mission of the St. John's Hospital Foundation is to secure philanthropic support to advance the mission and strategic objectives of St. John’s Medical Center, including patient-centered care, clinical excellence, and community wellness.
+The mission of the St. John's Health Foundation is to secure philanthropic support to advance the mission and strategic objectives of St. John’s Health, including patient-centered care, clinical excellence, and community wellness.

-St. John’s Hospital Foundation envisions a broad community of fully aware, engaged, committed, and grateful members for whom the advancement of community health and wellness through St. John’s Medical Center is their philanthropic priority.
+St. John’s Health Foundation envisions a broad community of fully aware, engaged, committed, and grateful members for whom the advancement of community health and wellness through St. John’s Health is their philanthropic priority.

 We transport people.
 START safely provides the Jackson Hole community with convenient transportation that is affordable, service oriented and environmentally friendly, improving the economic vitality of the region.

-Our mission is to promote, support and develop sports and recreation opportunities for people with disabilities living in and visiting the Greater Teton Area.
+Our mission is to promote, support and develop recreation opportunities for people with disabilities living in and visiting the Greater Teton Area.

 We envision a safe environment and a health community.
 Our mission is to promote the health and wellbeing of the community through protection and prevention efforts in collaboration with an engaged public and other community partners.
 We value proactive and responsive service, teamwork, professionalism, and respect for all.

-Clinic Services: immunizations, reproductive health and family planning, STI and HIV screening, TB testing, HgA1C diabetes screening, seasonal vaccine clinics offsite
+Public Health Nursing Services: immunizations, reproductive health and family planning, STI and HIV screening, TB testing, diabetes screening, Maternal and Child Health